 I have put together a working sample you can check out over at samples.geekality.net/ipn.
 Hopefully this tutorial and that sample can help you get started with all of this

-I also put together an IPN handler class you can use pretty much out of the box.
-The sample uses it, and it’s very simple.
+The sample uses an IPN handler class I put together, that should be usable pretty much out of the box.
 Just extend the class, override the

 process method and do what you need.
-Below is a simple example.
+Below is the simple sample which just appends the incoming messages to a file.

 class My_Ipn_Handler extends IPN_Handler